snowiewdev/cheatsheet/aws.md

 ### AWS Trusted Advisor
 - provide real-time guidance for improving AWS environment
 - guidance/checking on 5 areas, i.e. cost optimization, performance, security, fault torlerance, service limit
+- cost estimation: checks for unused or idle resources that could be eliminated and provide cost savings
+- performance: recommendations for how to take advantage of provisioned throughput
+- security: review your permissions and identify which AWS security features to enable
+- fault tolerance:  improve your applications’ availability and redundancy
+- service limit:

 ## Pricing & Support
 - pay as you go, only charge on data transferring out